ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2025-07-30-draw-me-a-swordsman.md

 | --------------------------- | ---------------------------------------------------------- |
 | <img src="/assets/png/draw-me-a-swordsman/qwen3-32b_simple.png" alt="task 1 image" width="80"/> | <img src="/assets/png/draw-me-a-swordsman/qwen3-32b_spritesheet.png" alt="task 2 image" width="500"/> |

-Qwen3 didn't do a nice job here.
+Qwen3 performed poorly on both tasks.
 I can see the attempt to draw a swordsman in Task 1: the brown circle is the head, the cyan rectangle is the body, and the grey rectangle is the sword.
-However, the Task 2 drawing is abysmal and didn't result into anything interesting.
+However, the Task 2 drawing is poor and doesn't produce anything recognizable.
 I actually ran Qwen 3 with both reasoning turned on and off.
-In general, **using tools with reasoning resulted in better looking figures**, but took quite long to finish.
+Generally, **using tools with reasoning resulted in better-looking figures**, though it took much longer to complete.

 Funny enough, when I read the reasoning trajectories, it seems that Qwen 3 likes blaming the tools.
 It will say something akin to: "the `draw_line` tool doesn't work, so I have no way to perform this task" (it actually works).